 2. Frame your message

 What do you want the media to convey to the public?
 List out your personal/organizational objectives for your event and then think about how the media can support them.
 For example, you may want to recruit new members for your existing sharing project, find collaborators to start a sharing project, inform the public that there is indeed a sharing economy flourishing right under their noses or all of the above.
 Once you have your list, imagine you’re the reporter and write out a short news story that conveys the ideal information that the general public would take away from your event.
 This will help you when it comes time to write a press release, quick elevator pitch and prepare your talking points.
-It can also be turned into a great blog promoting your event.
+And once you have this example story ready to go, it can also be turned into a great blog promoting your event.

 3. Write a press release